cBioCenter/bioblocks-viz/docs/DEV_GETTING_STARTED.md

 ![Show Recommended Extensions](./assets/recommended_extensions.png)

-This will populate a list of about 20 various extensions recommended by the Chell team.
+This will populate a list of about 20 various extensions recommended by the Bioblocks team.

 Some of them aren't really specific to this project, like the IDE themes, while some _do_ have settings set up in the `.vscode` directory.
 Two such extensions are the Code Spell Checker and Debugger for Chrome.